Serving Escondido, California

 Local Escondido Expertise — Part 5

-Escondido bathrooms from the 1960s and 1970s are typically small — 5x8 foot full baths with tub-shower combos.
+Escondido bathrooms from the 1960s and 1970s are typically small, often 5x8-foot full baths with tub-shower combos.
 Modern remodels open these up by removing the tub and installing a walk-in shower with a linear drain.

-We handle the full scope: demo, plumbing reconfiguration, waterproof membrane (Schluter Kerdi or Laticrete Hydro Ban), tile installation, vanity, and fixtures.
+We handle the full scope: demo, waterproof membrane (Schluter Kerdi or Laticrete Hydro Ban), tile installation, vanity, and fixtures.
 Every shower pan gets a 24-hour flood test before tile goes on.
+Any gas appliance disconnect or reconnect is coordinated with a licensed plumber, not performed in-house.

-For homes with cast iron drain lines — common in pre-1970 construction — we inspect the lines and replace any corroded sections before closing up the walls.
-Finding a corroded drain after the tile is set means ripping out what you just paid for.
+For pre-1970 homes with cast iron drain lines, we inspect and replace any corroded sections before closing the walls.
+Finding a bad drain after the tile is set means ripping out what you just paid for.

 Ready to talk about your Escondido project?
 Get your free quote or call (760) 216-2984.